 2) CollegeBoard SAT® Student Score Report or The ACT® Student Report (finalists will be required to furnish official transcripts of these scores).
 If both SAT® and ACT® scores are submitted, only the SAT® score will be considered.

 3) A letter of recommendation from the applicant’s high school principal, guidance counselor, or teacher describing the applicant’s extracurricular accomplishments and/or leadership qualities in the community.
-The recommendation letter should be printed on school letterhead and signed by the principal, guidance counselor, or teacher.
+The recommendation letter should be furnished on school letterhead and signed by the principal, guidance counselor, or teacher.
 If the applicant’s high school principal, guidance counselor, or teacher is not available, the applicant may ask a responsible community official to provide a recommendation letter, which should be printed on official letterhead and signed; and

 Applicants who entered the military immediately following high school and have been honorably discharged should attach a separate page describing their military experience including duties, skills learned, and awards received.
 Honorably discharged veterans may use their commanding officer’s letter as the required letter of recommendation if desired.